cosmos/cosmos-sdk/docs/building-modules/structure.md

   implementations such as the querier and invariants.
 - `module.go`: The module's implementation of the `AppModule` and `AppModuleBasic` interfaces.
-- `simulation.go`: The module's simulation messages and related types (if any).
+- `simulation/`: The module's simulation package defines all the required functions used on the blockchain simulator: randomized genesis state, parameters, weigthed operations, proposal contents and types decoders.